apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 The following properties are **required** for building a PulsarSource:

 - Pulsar service URL, configured by `setServiceUrl(String)`
-- Pulsar service HTTP URL (aka. admin URL), configured by `setAdminUrl(String)`
+- Pulsar service HTTP URL (also known as admin URL), configured by `setAdminUrl(String)`
 - Pulsar subscription name, configured by `setSubscriptionName(String)`
 - Topics / partitions to subscribe, see the following [topic-partition subscription](#topic-partition-subscription) for more details.
 - Deserializer to parse Pulsar messages, see the following [deserializer](#deserializer) for more details.

-It's **recommended** to set the consumer name in Pulsar Source by `setConsumerName(String)`.
-This would give a unique name to the flink connector in the Pulsar statistic dashboard and a mechanism to monitor the performance of your flink applications.
+It is **recommended** to set the consumer name in Pulsar Source by `setConsumerName(String)`.
+This would give a unique name to the flink connector in the Pulsar statistic dashboard.
+Give you a mechanism to monitor the performance of your flink applications.

 ### Topic-partition Subscription